junxit/us-congress-bills-112/bill.md

 - Whereas charter schools are required to meet the student achievement accountability requirements under the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 6301 et seq.) in the same manner as traditional public schools;
 - Whereas charter schools often set higher and additional individual goals than the requirements of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 6301 et seq.) to ensure that charter schools are of high quality and truly accountable to the public;
 - Whereas charter schools— (1)give parents the freedom to choose public schools; (2)routinely measure parental satisfaction levels; and (3)must prove their ongoing success to parents, policymakers, and the communities served by the charter schools;
-- Whereas more than 50 percent of charter schools report having a waiting list, and the total number of students on all such waiting lists is enough to fill more than 1,100 average-sized charter schools;
+- Whereas more than 50 percent of charter schools report having a waiting list, and the total number of students on all such waiting lists is enough to fill more than 1,100 average-sized charter schools; and
-- Whereas the President has called for doubling the Federal support for charter schools, including replicating and expanding the highest performing charter models to meet the dramatic demand created by the more than 420,000 children on charter school waiting lists; and
 - Whereas the 12th annual National Charter Schools Week is scheduled to be held May 1, through May 7, 2011: Now, therefore, be it

 That the Senate—